rvoortman/breastfeed-tracker/README.md

 ## Contributing

 There are many ways you can help out with the project.
-Check [CONTRIBUTING.md](CONTRIBUTING.md) for the many ways you can help out!
+Check [CONTRIBUTING.md](CONTRIBUTING.md) to get started.

-Thank you for helping out! :)
+Thank you :)

 ## License